zhxnlai/UIColor-ChineseTraditionalColors/README.md

 License
 ---
-ZLBalancedFlowLayout is available under MIT license.
+UIColor-ChineseTraditionalColors is available under MIT license.
 See the LICENSE file for more info.